Providenciales Kiteboarding

 Strapped or strapless surf-style boards are also popular, yet take more skill and training to appreciate.

-Foil boards are the latest evolution, and are amazing.
+Foil boards are the latest evolution.
 As their name suggests, these boards have foil wings, much like a hydrofoil boat, which lift the kiter out of the water when traveling at speed.
 Foils have by far the steepest learning curve, yet when mastered offer a surreal experience, with unrivaled speed, smoothness, and quietness.

 The Harness